Polish, Baltic presidents visit Ukraine in show of support

 Associated Press

-KYIV, Ukraine (AP) — The presidents of four countries on Russia’s doorstep visited Ukraine on Wednesday in a show of support for the embattled country, after Russian President Vladimir Putin vowed to continue his bloody offensive until its “full completion.”
+KYIV, Ukraine (AP) — The presidents of four countries on Russia’s doorstep visited Ukraine on Wednesday and underscored their support for the embattled country, where they saw heavily damaged buildings and demanded accountability for what they called war crimes carried out by Russian forces.

-The presidents of Poland, Lithuania, Latvia and Estonia — all NATO countries that worry they may face Russian attack in the future if Ukraine falls — were traveling by train to Kyiv to meet Ukrainian leader Volodymyr Zelenskyy.
+The visit by the presidents of Poland, Lithuania, Latvia and Estonia was a strong show of solidarity by the leaders of the countries on NATO’s eastern flank, three of them like Ukraine once part of the Soviet Union.
+They traveled by train to the Ukrainian capital, Kyiv, to meet Ukrainian leader Volodymyr Zelenskyy and visited Borodyanka, one of the towns near Kyiv where evidence of atrocities was found after Russian troops withdrew to focus on the country’s east.

+“The fight for Europe’s future is happening here,” Lithuanian President Gitanas Nauseda said, calling for tougher sanctions, including against Russia’s oil and gas shipments and all the country’s banks.

-In one of the most crucial battles of the war, Russia said more than 1,000 Ukrainian troops had surrendered in the besieged port of Mariupol, where Ukrainian forces have been holding out in pockets of the city.
-The information could not be verified.
+Elsewhere, in one of the most crucial battles of the war, Russia said more than 1,000 Ukrainian troops had surrendered in the besieged southern port of Mariupol, where Ukrainian forces have been holding out in pockets of the city.
+A Ukrainian official denied the claim, which could not be verified.

 Russia invaded on Feb.
 24 with the goal, according to Western officials, of taking Kyiv, toppling the government and installing a Moscow-friendly one.
-In the seven weeks since, the ground advance stalled, Russia has lost potentially thousands of fighters — and the war has forced millions of Ukrainians to flee, rattled the world economy, threated global food supplies and shattered Europe’s post-Cold War balance.
+But the ground advance slowly stalled and Russia lost potentially thousands of fighters in seven weeks of war.
+The conflict has killed untold numbers of Ukrainian civilians and forced millions more to flee.
+The fighting has also rattled the world economy, threatened global food supplies and shattered Europe’s post-Cold War balance.

-U.S. President Joe Biden on Tuesday called Russia’s actions in Ukraine “a genocide” for the first time, saying “Putin is just trying to wipe out the idea of even being a Ukrainian.”

-Zelenskyy applauded Biden’s use of the word, saying “calling things by their names is essential to stand up to evil.”

-The European leaders visiting Ukraine planned to deliver “a strong message of political support and military assistance.”
-Lithuanian President Gitanas Nauseda said.
+A day after he called Russia’s actions in Ukraine “a genocide,” Biden approved $800 million in new military assistance to Ukraine, saying weapons from the west have sustained Ukraine’s fight so far and “we cannot rest now.”
+The weapons include including artillery systems, armored personnel carriers and helicopters.

-Nauseda, Estonian President Alar Karis, Poland’s Andrzej Duda and Egils Levits of Latvia also planned to discuss investigations into alleged Russian war crimes, including the massacre of civilians.
+Appearing alongside Zelenskyy in an ornate room in Kyiv’s historical Mariinskyi Palace on Tuesday, the European leaders — Lithuanian President Gitanas Nauseda, Estonian President Alar Karis, Poland’s Andrzej Duda and Egils Levits of Latvia — reiterated their commitments to supporting Ukraine politically and with transfers of military aid.

+“Those who commit war crimes … they have to be brought to justice,” he continued, saying the accountability must extend not just to soldiers who committed atrocities but also those who gave the orders,” Duda said.
+“We know this history.
+We know what Russian occupation means.
+We know what Russian terrorism means.”

-Putin has denied his troops committed atrocities, and on Tuesday insisted Russia “had no other choice” but to invade, saying the offensive aimed to protect people in parts of eastern Ukraine and to “ensure Russia’s own security.”
+Russian President Vladimir Putin has denied his troops committed atrocities, and on Tuesday insisted Russia “had no other choice” but to invade.
+He said the offensive aimed to protect people in parts of eastern Ukraine and to “ensure Russia’s own security.”
 He vowed it would “continue until its full completion and the fulfillment of the tasks that have been set.”

 He insisted Russia’s campaign was going as planned despite a major withdrawal after its forces failed to take the capital and suffered significant losses.

-Following those setbacks, Russian troops are now gearing up for a major offensive in the eastern Donbas region, where Russian-allied separatists and Ukrainian forces have been fighting since 2014, and where Russia has recognized the separatists’ claims of independence.
-Military strategists say Moscow believes local support, logistics and the terrain in the region favor its larger, better-armed military, potentially allowing Russia to finally turn the tide in its favor.

-Britain’s defense ministry said Wednesday that “an inability to cohere and coordinate military activity has hampered Russia’s invasion to date.”
-Western officials say Russia recently appointed a new top general for the war, Alexander Dvornikov, to try to get a grip on its campaign.

-A key piece to that campaign is Mariupol, which lies in the Donbas and which the Russians have besieged and pummeled since nearly the start of the war.
+A key piece of the Russian campaign is Mariupol, which lies in the Donbas and which the Russians have pummeled since nearly the start of the war.
 Ukrainian presidential adviser Mykhailo Podoliak tweeted that the city’s defenders were short of supplies but were “fighting under the bombs for each meter of the city.”

 According to the BBC, Aiden Aslin, a British man fighting in the Ukrainian military in Mariupol, called his mother and a friend to say he and his comrades were out of food, ammunition and other supplies and would surrender.

-Western officials warned that any use of chemical weapons by Russia would be a serious escalation of the already devastating war.
-Zelenskyy said that while experts try to determine what the substance might be, “The world must react now.”

-In Washington, a senior U.S. defense official said the Biden administration was preparing another package of military aid for Ukraine to be announced in the coming days, possibly totaling $750 million.
-The official spoke on condition of anonymity to discuss plans not yet publicly announced.

-Biden used the word “genocide” about Russia’s actions during a visit to Iowa.
-He said it would be up to lawyers to decide if Russia’s conduct met the international standard for genocide, but said “it sure seems that way to me.”
+Biden said it would be up to lawyers to decide if Russia’s conduct met the international standard for genocide.

-Neither he nor his administration announced new consequences for Russia or assistance to Ukraine following the assessment.

-An investigation into war crimes is already underway in Ukraine, including into atrocities revealed after Moscow’s retreat from cities and towns around Kyiv.
+Meanwhile at the United Nations, Secretary-General Antonio Guterres said there is no chance at the moment for a humanitarian cease-fire in Ukraine, as the U.N. was seeking.

 In one of the rooms, the residents wrote the names of those who perished during the ordeal.
 The list counted 18 people.